-An interlinear annotation consists of annotating text that is related to a sequence of anno-tated characters.
+An interlinear annotation consists of annotating text that is related to a sequence of annotated characters.
 For all regular editing and text-processing algorithms, the annotated characters are treated as part of the text stream.
 The annotating text is also part of the content, but for all or some text processing, it does not form part of the main text stream.
 However, within the annotating text, characters are accessible to the same kind of layout, text-processing, and editing algorithms as the base text.
 The annotation characters delimit the annotating and the annotated text, and identify them as part of an annotation.
-See Figure 16-4.
+See Figure 23-4.

-The annotation characters are used in internal processing when out-of-band information is associated with a character stream, very similarly to the usage of U+FFFC OBJECT REPLACE-
+The annotation characters are used in internal processing when out-of-band information is associated with a character stream, very similarly to the usage of U+FFFC OBJECT REPLACEMENT CHARACTER.
+However, unlike the opaque objects hidden by the latter character, the annotation itself is textual.

-Figure 16-4.
+Figure 23-4.
 Annotation Characters